buildkite/golang-example/Readme.md

 Testing Golang projects can be tricky due to how Golang handles it's `$GOPATH`.
-The best way we've found so far to create a working `$GOPATH` directory is to create an entirely new `$GOPATH` tree within the current build directory (under a `tmp/go` directory), and symlink the current build directory to the desired go import path location.
-So the new build directory would look something like
+The best way we've found so far to create a working `$GOPATH` directory is to create an entirely new `$GOPATH` tree within the current build directory (under `tmp/go`), and symlink the current build directory to the desired go import path location.
+So the new build directory would look something like this:
-this:

 `$BUILDKITE_BUILD_CHECKOUT_PATH/tmp/go/src/github.com/buildkite/golang-example`